William Russell (physician)

-William Russell FRCPE (22 April 1852 – 11 August 1940) was a Scottish pathologist and physician who became Professor of Medicine at the University of Edinburgh and president of the Royal College of Physicians of Edinburgh.
+Dr William Russell FRCPE LLD, (22 April 1852 – 11 August 1940) was a Scottish pathologist and physician who became Professor of Medicine at the University of Edinburgh and president of the Royal College of Physicians of Edinburgh.
 He was the first to describe the cellular inclusion particles known as Russell bodies.
 He was an early supporter of medical education for women.

 Early life

 Russell was born on 22 April 1852 in Douglas, Isle of Man, the son of Isabella Ross Russell (née McPhail) and her husband, William Russell, a fishery officer, who were both originally from Caithness.
 When the family moved back to Caithness he went to school at Wick then to Thurso High School.

 He studied medicine at the University of Edinburgh graduating with an MD in 1875.
 He was awarded a gold medal for his thesis.
 He worked as house physician at the General Hospital, Wolverhampton and as honorary physician at the Carlisle Dispensary in 1882.
 He was appointed lecturer on pathology at the Extramural School of Medicine, Edinburgh and in 1890, was appointed pathologist to the Royal Infirmary of Edinburgh.
 He then went on to pursue a career in clinical medicine as assistant physician at the Royal Infirmary in 1892, and as a full physician from 1908.
 In 1892 he studied with Robert Koch in Berlin.
 He was awarded the Cartwright Prize by the Faculty of Physicians and Surgeons of New York.
 The Royal College of Physicians of Edinburgh awarded him the Cullen Prize and appointed him a Gibson Lecturer.